hiceycook/hiceycook/README.md

-- 👋 Hi, I’m @hiceycook
+- 👋 Hi, I’m @hiceycook.
+My full name is Hicey Austin Cook, but you can just call me Austin
-- 👀 I’m interested in: Web Development, Financial Markets
+- 👀 I’m interested in: Web Development, Financial Markets, Program Trading
-- 🌱 I’m currently learning: html, css, javascript
+- 🌱 I’m currently learning: Vanilla Js, MERN
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me: hiceycook@gmail.com